Climate change in India

 India was ranked seventh among the list of countries most affected by climate change in 2019.
-India emits about 3 gigatonnes (Gt) CO_{2eq} of greenhouse gases each year; about two and a half tons per person, which is less than the world average.
+India emits about 3 gigatonnes (Gt) CO_{2eq} of greenhouse gases each year; about two and a half tonnes per person, which is more than twice the greenhouse gasses relative to GDP than the world average.
 The country emits 7% of global emissions, despite having 17% of the world population.
 The climate change performance index of India ranks eighth among 63 countries which account for 92% of all GHG emissions in the year 2021.

 Temperature rises on the Tibetan Plateau are causing Himalayan glaciers to retreat, threatening the flow rate of the Ganges, Brahmaputra, Yamuna and other major rivers.
 A 2007 World Wide Fund for Nature (WWF) report states that the Indus River may run dry for the same reason.
 Severe landslides and floods are projected to become increasingly common in such states as Assam.
 Heat waves' frequency and intensity are increasing in India because of climate change.
 Temperatures in India have risen by 0.7 C-change between 1901 and 2018.

 According to some current projections, the number and severity of droughts in India will have markedly increased by the end of the present century.

+Climate change disproportionately affects India's lower caste and indigenous Adivasi populations.
+Due to flooding and coastal erosion caused by sea level rise, citizens living along the coast are particularly vulnerable to displacement, while the urban poor are most likely to suffer from extreme heat-related diseases.

 Greenhouse gas emissions

 India's emissions per person are lower than the other major emitters, but the national total is significant.

-emissions in India are much less than China but rising much more quickly.
+CO2 emissions in India are significantly lower than those of China, but they are rising rapidly.quickly percentagewise.

 India generates much less carbon dioxide per person than other primary regions.